 GPU buffer object (BO) management¶

-Since the CMA allocator is very slow, we keep a cache of recently freed BOs around so that the kernel’s allocation of objects for 3D rendering can return quickly.
+Since the DMA allocator is very slow, we keep a cache of recently freed BOs around so that the kernel’s allocation of objects for 3D rendering can return quickly.

 V3D binner command list (BCL) validation¶